Joeldobbinsdesigns/experienceTracker/README.md

 Track months and years of a certain event, like LinkedIn, anywhere in your own site

+Example 1:
+"Hello!
+I have **7 years and 6 months** industry experience..."

+Example 2:
+"With **8 months** travelling the world..."

+Example 3:
+"**9 years** ago, I visited Sydney..."

 ## Getting Started

 Download the experienceTracker.es5.min.js and copy to the js folder within your site

 ### Installing

-Link the experienceTracker.es5.min.js JavaScript file towards the end of your body tag but before your main JavaScript custom scripts
+Link the experienceTracker.es5.min.js JavaScript file towards the end of your body tag but before your main JavaScript custom scripts.
+If you do not have a main JavaScript custom scripts file, create one called main.es5.min.js
 ```
 <body>
 ...